Before you go, why not get a free pest control quote...

 An insecticide applied to the surface of the wood can discourage carpenter bees from creating new nests in an area.
 This type of application will typically last for three to four weeks.

-Carpenter bees are fascinating creates that should not be considered categorically bad.
-While you will need to figure out how to get rid of carpenter bees if they're in your home, they can be a welcome neighbor when they live nearby.
+Carpenter bees are fascinating creates and should not be categorically listed as a terrible insect.
+While you will need to figure out how to get rid of carpenter bees if they’re in your home, they can be a welcome neighbor when they live nearby.

 There are more than 500 species of carpenter bees worldwide.
 However, only five of these species live in the United States.

-Carpenter bees are often considered beneficial because they pollinate many different crop and non-crop plants.
-Because there is little threat of them attacking, they only need to be exterminated if they are nesting in your home.
+Carpenter bees are beneficial because they pollinate many different crop and non-crop plants.
+Since there is little threat of them attacking, they only need to be exterminated if they are nesting in your home.